Spanish intelligence ship Alerta: History

 The ship was the last of the five Darss-class transport ships build by Neptun Werft in East Germany during the 1980s.
 Later, it was refurbished as an intelligence gathering ship for the Volksmarine.
 After the German Reunification the ship was mothballed and offered for sale or scrap.

-Ecuador took interest in the ship but when de deal fell off the ship was offered to Spain who paid €24/tonne.
+Ecuador took interest in the ship but when the deal fell off the ship was offered to Spain who paid €24/tonne.
 It was brought to Gran Canaria where the ship was refurbished and given its current name.
 Since then it has been operating as an ELINT ship replacing the patrol craft Alsedo.

 Future

 Given the ship's age and technological limitations it has been widely speculated about its replacement in the near future.
 One particular project considered the refurbishment of a currently operating for the Spanish Navy into the ELINT and SIGINT roles Alerta is fulfilling.